jdede/inet-showcases/docs/visualizer/networknode/index.md

 By default, all nodes are visualized on a 2D canvas by `NetworkNodeCanvasVisualizer` and on a 3D osg scene by `NetworkNodeOsgVisualizer`.
 We can narrow the list of nodes to be displayed by using the `nodeFilter` parameter.
-By using `NetworkNodeVisualizer` module, we also are able to customize the look of nodes and to specify the position of annotations.
+By using these modules module, we also are able to customize the look of nodes and to specify the position of annotations.